jansink/backbase-assignment/README.md

 * To run the regression tests Node.js is required https://nodejs.org/en/.

 * The application under test is: [Sample Computer Database](http://computer-database.herokuapp.com/computers).
-This application needs to be served bij Heroku in order for the tests to run.
+This application needs to be available in order for the tests to run.
+Sometimes the application is down (503 response).

 ### Setup
 Run the following commands from the project root: